-After a while, it began to frustrate me because there wasn’t anything fulfilling about those activities.
-I wanted a change, so I started introducing routine in my daily life.
-What I found surprised me because it made me more efficient and productive, and most importantly, happier.
+After a while, it began to frustrate me because there wasn’t anything fulfilling about those activities as well.
+It was beginning to smell like I was in my comfort zone, so I started to shake things up and decided to introduce routine in my daily life.
+What I found surprised me because instead of feeling dull and monotonous, having a routine made me more efficient and productive, and most importantly, happier.

 What is a daily routine?